 In the United Kingdom

-The government agency responsible for enforcing consumer protection laws in the UK is the Office of Fair Trading.
+The government agencies responsible for enforcing consumer protection laws in the UK are:

 Each country in the EU has its own consumer protection legislation.
 It also has its own self-regulation system.